 Today I’m going to teach you how to sew with knit fabrics.
-This post is broken down into several sections, including how to pick knit fabrics, knit fabric project ideas, and knit fabrics sewing techniques.
+This post is broken down into several sections, including picking knit fabrics, knit fabric project ideas, and knit fabrics sewing techniques.
 I hope as you read through that you’ll find something that is helpful to you and that you’ll enjoy sewing with knits!

-Earlier this week I alluded to something fun that I’ve got planned for my blog in March, a series on How to Sew with Knit Fabrics.
+Earlier this week, I alluded to something fun that I’ve planned for my blog in March, a series on How to Sew with Knit Fabrics.

-During the month of March I will be focusing on sewing with knit fabrics.
+During March, I will be focusing on sewing with knit fabrics.
 Not every post will be centered around that subject (I’ll still be sharing some family recipes and fun seasonal crafts), but the overall focus will be on that.

 (Swim Suit Cover up Pattern from Project Teen)

 This is the main reason that people LOVE sewing with them.
 They are lifestyle fabrics and make soft, comfy wearable items of clothing.

 They are great for kids, babies, adults, and even home decor.
 Because the stretch apparel patterns can have a closer fit than a woven fabric.